-South Scotland MSP, Joan McAlpine has welcomed the Programme for Government announced by the First Minister, Nicola Sturgeon today.
+The Programme for Government has been announced by the First Minister, Nicola Sturgeon today.
 The ambitious programme aims to ensure a strong economic recovery from the Coronavirus pandemic.

 Under the commitments, all young people in Scotland aged 16 to 24 will be guaranteed a job, education, apprenticeship or formal training through a new £60 million government scheme.